osmottawa/OSVUploadr/README.md

 ## Known issues ##
 - Upload process is not threaded, so the upload button will look frozen until it finishes the upload.
 - If images aren't geotagged the application will probably crash
-- Application is only for action cameras.
+- Application is only for action cameras(geotagged images with original photo date exif).
+This includes photos taken for mapillary in jpg format as well as photos you have geotagged yourself.
 I will eventually incorporate images/videos taken from the APP.